Guidance documents

 The following waters are exempt from the Regulations:

-a) water controlled by the Natural Mineral Water, Spring Water and Bottled Drinking Water (Wales) Regulations 2007 or
+1. Water controlled by the Natural Mineral Water, Spring Water and Bottled Drinking Water (Wales) Regulations 2007; or

-c) water used solely for washing a crop after it has been harvested where it does not affect the fitness for human consumption of the crop or of any food or drink derived from the crop.
+3. Water used solely for washing a crop after it has been harvested where it does not affect the fitness for human consumption of the crop, or of any food or drink derived from the crop.

 1 In Section 93 of the Water Industry Act 1991 (including a supply provided for the purposes of the bottling of water).